abefetterman/urdx/README.md

 urdx.writeOutput(files);
 ```

 Then run `npm run build`.
-Voila!
-Your robot will show up in a folder called `urdf`.
+Voilà!
+Your robot will show up in the `urdf` folder.

-Now look in the folder of this project called `urdx` to see some examples!
+Look in the folder of this project called `urdx` to see some more detailed examples!